 - 1. The request was received on November 13, 2020.
-It was one of a group of 20 requests on similar, often overlapping topics submitted by the applicant on that day.
+It was one of a group of 20 requests on similar, often overlapping, topics submitted by the applicant on that day.
 The request had to be clarified with the applicant in order for it to comply with section 7(2) of the FOIP Act.
 In fact, each of the twenty requests required clarification. - 2.
-The request was acknowledged by letter dated December 3, 2020.
+The request was acknowledged by letter dated December 2, 2020.
 The Applicant was informed that AEP would provide a response on or before December 31, 2020.
 A revised acknowledgement letter was sent on December 4, 2020, which informed the applicant that in accordance with section 22(1) of the Interpretation Act, the due date had been modified to January 4, 2021. - 3.
-By letter dated January 4, 2021, AEP informed the Applicant that it was extending the time to respond by 30 days pursuant to section 14(1)(b) of the Act and that the response date was February 3, 2021.
+By letter dated January 4, 2021, AEP informed the Applicant that it was extending the time to respond by 30 days pursuant to section 14(1)(b) of the Act and that the response date was February 3, 2021. [my emphasis]

 - 4. The search for records was initiated on December 3, 2020.
 In order to conduct a thorough and complete search for records, the search was sent to several program areas and search contacts.
-Specifically, a records search was sent to [...], Executive Director, Water Infrastructure Operations Branch, Resource Stewardship Division; [...], Director, Infrastructure Technical Services, Water Infrastructure and Operations Branch, Resource Stewardship Division; and [...]
-Executive Advisor, Assistant Deputy Minister's Office in the Resource Stewardship Division. - 5.
-A fee estimate was sent to the applicant on January 11, 2021.
-The applicant paid the fee estimate on February 1, 2021.
-A new response date was assigned to the file, February 24, 2021 - 6.
-Search responses were received on December 8 and 11, 2020; and January 5, 2021.
-During review of the records, some records appeared to be missing, the program area was contacted multiple times to locate missing records.
-Additional records were supplied on March 5, 16 and May 19.
+Specifically, a records search was sent to [...], Executive Director, Water Infrastructure Operations Branch, Resource Stewardship Division; [...], Director, Infrastructure Technical Services, Water Infrastructure and Operations Branch, Resource Stewardship Division; and [...], Executive Advisor, Assistant Deputy Minister's Office in the Resource Stewardship Division. - 5.
+A fee estimate was sent to the applicant on February 3, 2021.
+The applicant paid the fee estimate on February 4, 2021. - 6.
+Search responses were received on December 8, 11, and 15, 2020; January 8, 2021; and April 28, 2021.
+As some records appeared to be missing, one of the program areas was contacted again to locate the missing records, which were received on May 19, 2021.
 By this time, 167 days had passed since the search for records had been initiated. - 7.
-The records were sent for program area review on February 8, 2021.
-The review was completed on February 23, 2021.
-An updated review was sent April 20, 2021 to the program area, a response was received the next day. - 8.
-A consult was sent to Environmental Law team, Justice and Solicitor General April 12, 2021 in regards to the use of section 27(1).
-A response from the Environmental Law Team was received on April 20, 2021. - 9.
-A public body consult was sent out on April 20, 2021.
-A consult response was received on May 3, 2021, with recommended application of the FOIP Act. - 10.
-Section 30 notices were sent to three third parties on May 25, 2021.
-The applicant was also notified.
-By June 15, 2021 all responses had been received from the third parties. - 11.
-The Advisor for this request determined that consultation with the Environmental Law Team, and further consultation with a program area, would be required concerning some of the records.
+It was determined that there were more missing records.
+On May 27, 2021, those records were requested from the relevant program area; they were received on June 7, 2021.
+By this time, 187 days had passed since the search for records was initiated. - 8.
+The records were sent for program area review on May 27, 2021.
+The review was completed on June 7, 2021. - 9.
+Section 30 notices were sent to two third parties on June 30, 2021.
+Third party responses were received on July 19 and July 29, 2021. - 10.
+Around August 23, 2021, the Advisor assigned to this request at the time received feedback from another Advisor pertaining to a related request from the same applicant, E20-G-1448.
+Based on this feedback, the Advisor for this request determined that consultation with the Environmental Law Team, and further consultation with a program area, would be required concerning some of the records.
 E20-G-1448 has records that overlap considerably with E20-G-1459 and with other related requests (E20-G-1447 and E20-G-1460).
 The consultation with the Environmental Law Team was initiated on September 2, 2021 and concluded around November 8, 2021.